niess/python-appimage/docs/src/index.md

 ```
 {{ end("#advanced-installation-example") }}

-Then, by default **site packages** are installed to the extracted **AppDir**,
+Then, by default, **site packages** are installed to the extracted `AppDir`
 when using `pip`.
-In addition, executable scripts installed by `pip` are patched
+Additionally, executable scripts installed by `pip` are
-in order to use relative [shebangs][SHEBANG].
-Consequently, the AppDir can be
+patched to use relative [shebangs][SHEBANG].
+Consequently, the `AppDir` can be
-freely moved around.
+moved around freely.

 !!!
 Note
-    Python AppDirs follow the [manylinux][MANYLINUX] installation scheme.
+    Python `AppDirs` follow the [Manylinux][MANYLINUX] installation scheme.
-    Executable scripts are installed under `AppDir/opt/pythonX.Y/bin` where _X_
+    Executable scripts are installed under the `AppDir/opt/pythonX.Y/bin`
-    and _Y_ in _pythonX.Y_ stand for the major and minor version numbers.
-Site
+    directory, where _X_ and _Y_ represent the major and minor version numbers,
-    packages are located under
+    respectively.
+Site packages are located under
     `AppDir/opt/pythonX.Y/lib/pythonX.Y/site-packages`.
-For convenience, `pip`
+For convenience,
-    installed applications are also mirrored under `AppDir/usr/bin`, using
+    applications installed using `pip` are also mirrored under `AppDir/usr/bin`
-    symbolic links.
+    using symbolic links.

 !!!
 Tip
-    As for Python AppImages, by default the extracted runtime is [not isolated
+    As for Python AppImages, the extracted runtime is [not isolated from the
-    from the user environment](#isolating-from-the-user-environment).
+    user environment](#isolating-from-the-user-environment) by default.
 This
     behaviour can be changed by editing the `AppDir/usr/bin/pythonX.Y` wrapper
-    script, and by adding the `-s`, `-E` or `-I` option at the very bottom,
+    script and adding the `-s`, `-E` or `-I` option to the line invoking Python
-    where Python is invoked.
+    (at the end of the script).

 {{ begin(".capsule") }}
 ### Repackaging the AppImage

-An extracted AppDir can be re-packaged as an AppImage using
+An extracted `AppDir` can be re-packaged as an AppImage using
 [appimagetool][APPIMAGETOOL], e.g. as